What are the aims of this leaflet?

 - Always tell any doctor treating you that you are taking azathioprine.

-Where can I find out more about azathioprine?
+Where can I get more information about azathioprine?

 Web link to detailed leaflet: